vardy/jarred.vardy.garden/src/content/notes/sleep-well.md

  - Do breath-work before sleep
  - Do regular cardio
  - Cut out caffeine within 6 hours of sleeping (1630)
- - Cut out THC or alcohol
+ - Cut out THC and alcohol
  - Look at sunlight for 5-10 minutes after waking up